 We no longer publish appendixes.
 You can share things like interview guides on CrimRxiv or another repository and then link to them within your paper.

 Where: To start a submission, click the button below.
 You will be brought to a page where you can import your paper.
 Tutorials on how to create a “Pub” and submit it for review are found on CrimRxiv’s Home and Help pages.
+(The instructions are the same, except, to be clear, you submit by clicking the “Create Pub” button below, not on CrimRxiv.)
 You can also experiment in this Sandbox.

 Reviewers: When you click “Request Publication”, a box will appear (see image, below).
 Therein, please list ten people you deem qualified to review your paper.
 Include their institutional affiliations and emails.
 They should have a PhD and hold a faculty, “Postdoc”, or equivalent research position; they should not have an educational/mentoring, professional, or close relationship with you.
 They should not have previously read your paper (to your knowledge).